Thinking About Finding Your Birth Parents? Let Golden Cradle® Help You.

 How Golden Cradle® Helps the Process of Finding Birth Parents

 We understand that finding birth parents and reuniting with them can raise many issues for the biological parents, adoptive parents, and the adoptees.
-We make it our goal to help in any way possible to bring biological birth parents and adoptees together within the limits of what the parties desire.
+We make it our goal to help in any way possible to bring biological birth parents and adoptees together who were placed with the assistance of Golden Cradle Adoption Services (within the limits of what the parties desire).
 We have a dedicated staff member to assist adoptees and biological parents who want to be reunited.

-If you want more information about how Golden Cradle® could help you towards finding your birth parents, feel free to contact us.
+If you want more information about how Golden Cradle® could help you towards finding your birth parents if you were placed with the assitance of Golden Cradle Adoption, feel free to contact us.

 An Adult Adoptee's Story of Finding her Birth Mother